ganeshshejwal/SpringBootJDBCApplication/README.md

 1. Contains business logic for managing employee data.
 2. Methods of serive layer are:
      <br>saveEmployee(Employee employee): Saves a new employee record.
-     getEmployee(UUID id): Retrieves data for a specific employee. getAllEmployees(): Retrieves data for all employees.
+     <br>getEmployee(UUID id): Retrieves data for a specific employee.
+     <br>getAllEmployees(): Retrieves data for all employees.
-     updateEmployee(UUID id, Employee employee): Updates data for a specific employee. deleteEmployee(UUID id): Deletes data for a specific employee.
+     <br>updateEmployee(UUID id, Employee employee): Updates data for a specific employee.
+     <br>deleteEmployee(UUID id): Deletes data for a specific employee.
 4. Implements interactions between the controller and the DAO layer.
 5. Performs business operations.